weld/core/jsf/permalink/readme.txt

 But likely you want to run one or more build goals first before you redeploy:

- mvn compile tomcat:redeploy
- mvn war:exploded tomcat:redeploy
+ mvn compile tomcat:redeploy -Ptomcat mvn war:exploded tomcat:redeploy -Ptomcat
- mvn compile war:exploded tomcat:redeploy
+ mvn compile war:exploded tomcat:redeploy -Ptomcat

 = Importing the project into Eclipse